kubernetes/community/keps/sig-apps/0003-kubernetes-application-api.md

 While we attempt to represent many properties of the Application object with explicit fields, we realize that the current list is not exhaustive, and we do not endeavor to develop an exhaustive list prior to releasing the Application Kind.
-We expect users to use the fields of ObjectMeta (i.e. Labels and Annotations) for custom use cases.
+We expect users to use the fields of ObjectMeta (i.e. Labels and Annotations) and/or the `.Spec.Info` field for custom use cases.

 When the community forms a consensus that a particular label or annotation has become prevalent across a large number of tools, we will promote that metadata to a field.
 Note that this can be done in a backward compatible manner without respect to the stability of the Application Kind.